The Internship: Plot

 While the teams prepare to staff the technical support hotline, Billy is offered technical information by an introvert named "Headphones", which helps him.
 However, the team loses because Billy fails to log his calls for review.
 Dejected, he leaves the Google campus and pursues a job selling mobility scooters.

 In the final task, which is a sales challenge, teams must sign the largest possible company to begin advertising with Google.
 Nick approaches Billy with an inspiring speech, encouraging him to return and help the team for the last challenge.
 Reinvigorated, Billy leads them to convince a local pizzeria owner how Google can help him interact with potential customers and thereby expand his business, while remaining true to his professional values.

 Chetty is about to announce that Graham's team has won, when Billy, Nick, and their team arrive to give a dynamic presentation about their new client.
-Chetty recognizes that although the pizzeria is not a large business, its potential is limitless because it is expanding via technology.
+Chetty recognizes that, although the pizzeria is not a large business, its potential is limitless because it is expanding via technology.
 Graham protests and is dressed down by Headphones, who turns out to be the head of Google Search.
-Nick and Billy's team win the challenge and the guaranteed jobs, while Graham is punched by an overweight member of his team who he has constantly bullied.
+Nick and Billy's team win the challenge and the guaranteed jobs, while Graham, after berating his team members, is punched by Zach, an overweight member of his team whom he has constantly bullied.

 As the students depart, Nick and Dana are still seeing each other, as are Lyle and Google's dance instructor Marielena.
 Stuart and Neha have formed a romantic connection as well with Stuart promising to see her in person rather than texting her, and Yo-Yo asserts himself to his mother.

 Cast

 Production

-Most of the scenes were filmed in Atlanta, Georgia, and at the Georgia Institute of Technology, which posed as a double for the Googleplex, since the company normally does not allow filming on the actual Googleplex for security and productivity reasons.
-Vaughn came up with the idea after watching a 60 Minutes segment on Google's work culture, and subsequently brought the idea to director Shawn Levy.
+Most of the scenes were filmed in Atlanta, Georgia and at Georgia Tech, which posed as a double for the Googleplex, although filming also took place at the actual Googleplex for five days.
+Vince Vaughn came up with the idea after watching a 60 Minutes segment on Google's work culture, and subsequently brought the idea to director Shawn Levy.
 Google agreed to work with the film producers, with founder Larry Page noting that "computer science has a marketing problem."
 Google also felt it would help further explain their "Don't be evil" mantra.
 Although Reuters reported that as part of the deal Google asked for "creative control", Levy denied the company was involved with the script, insisting that Google only assisted from a "technical" perspective.
 CNN reported that the studio did give "some control" to Google over the depiction of its products.